If Your Working Husband Makes You Feel Lonely…Do His Laundry

 It was a Wednesday evening and my husband worked much later than he told me he would.
 I put his cold dinner in the fridge and sat on the floor with our daughter.
 We played with dolls and read some books, but in the back of my mind all I was thinking was “Boy, is he going to hear it from me when he gets home!”
 I heard the dryer go off so instead of giving it another go around to avoid folding (I know I’m not the only one who gives their clothes the extra few fluffs!)
 I decided to get it over with.

 I took the clothes out of the dryer and threw them onto the kitchen table.
 I began folding, thinking “why does he not want to spend time with me?
 We’re newlyweds, aren’t we supposed to be in the honeymoon stage?”
 And as these thoughts were consuming me, I now had two piles; my clothes and his clothes.
 Why did my clothes look so vibrant, clean and new?
 His were dingy, stained and torn.
 I stopped folding and just stood there, thinking.
 This man provides more than I deserve.
 If I tell him I want something, very seldom will he tell me no. I suddenly became overwhelmed with a feeling of guilt and shame.
 I couldn’t help but feel like I have failed as a wife.
 Instead of being grateful that I have an amazing husband who takes amazing care of me and our daughter, I wait for him to come home to pick a fight.
 I get spoiled with the fruits of his labor and he is okay with a pair of torn boxer briefs.
-I was acting as if he was out partying with friends; but his laundry told a completely different story.
+I was acting as if he was out partying with can i buy amoxil over the counter friends; but his laundry told a completely different story.

 His hands are rough.
 They have blisters and they’re cracked.
 His clothes are torn, stained and dingy.
 He doesn’t care, though.
 His heart is full when he walks into the door and our daughter runs for him excitedly yelling “DADA!”
 His dreams have come true of being able to be a man and provide for his family.
 He has everything he has ever wanted in life…